 Word On A Wing (Bowie): from Station To Station, appearing in edited (3'10" vs. 5'57") form on the B-side of 'Stay' (RCA PB 10736).
 The single edit was reissued on the Single Version EP, part of the 2010 Deluxe Edition of Station To Station.
+A 4'26" Moonage Daydream Mix as well as a 0'12" Excerpt of this mix appeared on the Moonage Daydream soundtrack.
 Performed on the 1976 Station To Station tour and on a short promotional tour for the hours... album.
-Officially released live versions are found on Rykodisc reissue of Station To Station and the Strangers When We Meet sampler (Uniondale, Nassau Coliseum, 23-03-76) and on VH1 Storytellers.
+Officially released live versions are found on Rykodisc reissue of Station To Station (subsequently released on the Strangers When We Meet sampler and Live Nassau Coliseum '76), VH1 Storytellers and Something In The Air.

-Working Class Hero (Lennon): from Tin Machine and played on the short tour following that album.
+Working Class Hero (Lennon): from Tin Machine and played on the short tour following that album (Live At La Cigale).
 An edit fading at 2'15" was included on a US advance cassette.

 You And I And George (Traditional): performed at Tacoma, Tacoma Dome, 21-05-90.
 Bowie also performed this traditional on the second Bridge School Benefit concert (Mountain View, Shoreline Amphitheater, 20-10-96), available in best quality on the Bridge 1996 (Savage Hippo SH 119) CD.